 Ducketts Grove, Rainstown, Carlow, Carlow, Republic of Ireland

-The 18th, 19th and early 20th Century home of the Duckett family, was formerly at the centre of a twelve thousand-acre estate that has dominated the Carlow landscape for over three hundred years.
-Following extensive and sensitive restoration, the revived walled gardens and wooded pleasure grounds are now open to the public.
+Ducketts Grove was designed in a castellated Gothic revival style, by Thomas A. Cobden for John Davidson Duckett circa 1825.
+The 18th, 19th and early 20th Century home of the Duckett family, was formerly at the centre of a twelve thousand acre estate that has dominated the Carlow landscape for over three hundred years.

 The first phase of the revival of two old walled gardens has now been completed, the old paths revealed and the beds and borders reinstated.
-Style-wise, the new planting schemes echoes the past, yet reflects changing fashions, by utilising plants and planting patterns that may have evolved over time.
+Stylistically the new planting schemes echo the past, yet reflect changing fashions, utilising plants and planting patterns that may have evolved over time.

-Hedged with boxwood, is planted with historical varieties of shrub roses, a collection of Chinese and Japanese peonies, a great variety of hardy and tender perennials and choice flowering shrubs, including echium, watsonia, acanthus, jovellana, daphniphyllum, acradenia, arbutus, cornus, iris, eryngium, beschorneria, euporbia and, to really test the microclimate of the gardens, some ornamental bananas.
+The upper walled garden, hedged with boxwood, is planted with historical varieties of shrub roses, a collection of Chinese and Japanese peonies, a great variety of hardy and tender perennials and choice flowering shrubs including echium, watsonia, acanthus, jovellana, daphniphyllum, acradenia, arbutus, cornus, iris, eryngium, beschorneria, euporbia and to really test the microclimate of the gardens, some ornamental bananas.

-Also contain a variety of shrubs and perennials, each echoing the past history of the gardens and people associated with Duckett’s Grove.
-Restored paths and the repaired sunken stone bridge, plus plantings of oak, lime, hazel, spindle and laurel, rekindle the spirit of the Georgian Pleasure Grounds.
+The lower walled garden, once the site of the old orchard, contains a variety of fruits, including figs and historical varieties of Irish apples amongst others.
+The borders also contain a variety of shrubs and perennials all echoing the past history of the gardens and people associated with Duckett’s Grove.
+Restored paths and the repaired sunken stone bridge plus plantings of oak, lime, hazel, spindle and laurel rekindle the spirit of the Georgian Pleasure Grounds.